Fix mold and allergy problems with dehumidifiers, air purifiers and vacuums

 If you have humidity above 50%, you should get a mold test.

-You just mail the petri dish from the kit into the lab after leaving it exposed to the air, and they tell you what kinds of molds you have.
-[If you're in a rush to run the test tonight, they sometimes sell these test kits at Home Depot, but they're cheaper online.]
+You just mail the cassette into the lab after leaving it exposed to the air, and they tell you what kinds of molds you have.

 If the mold test comes back negative, but you've got odor or allergy problems, skip ahead to the allergen-control section.